5 Free Thyroid Treatments That Actually Work (No $$ Required)

 There are layers and layers of muscles in your neck (11) which all perform various functions.

-But in between these layers, you can find blood vessels as well as lymphatic channels that can become entrapped if your muscles don’t have full range of motion.
+But in between these layers, you can find blood vessels as well as lymphatic channels that can become entrapped if your muscles don’t have a full range of motion.

 Want to know if you are having issues with these muscles?